diogovalentte/crypto_coins_stream_AWS/README.md

 ---

 ### Configuring the AWS Firehose backend role on ElasticSearch:
-1. Open the "**Kibana Endpoint**" URL in the browser, login with your ElasticSearch master username and password configured in the **infra/elastic_search.auto.tfvars** file.
+1. Open the "**Kibana Endpoint**" URL in the browser, and login with your ElasticSearch master username and password configured in the **infra/elastic_search.auto.tfvars** file.
 2. Click on the "**Security**" section on the sidebar.
 3. Click on the "**Roles**" section.
 4. Click on the "**all_access**" role.